CertScore.ai Pulse API beta

 4. Use the ChatGPT Action beta schema when configuring a Custom GPT beta action.

-5. Use the full JSON endpoint when structured finding, evidence, and review context are needed.
+5. Use the Evidence JSON endpoint when structured finding, evidence, and review context are needed.

-CertScore provides automated public-web observations for review.
-Results may be incomplete or contain errors.
-CertScore does not provide legal advice nor certify compliance.
+CertScore.ai outputs are automated public-web observations for review.
+They are not legal advice, certification, or a compliance determination.
 Always review the underlying evidence and consult qualified experts where appropriate.